Pianomyn/friendly_reminder/README.md

-A Selenium script that will send one (or more than one) "friendly reminder(s)" to a Facebook group.
+A Selenium script that will send one (or more than one ;)) "friendly reminder(s)" to a Facebook group.

-Made one night as a joke, cleaned and now stored on Github for reference.

 # WSL Setup (Assumes Python is already installed)
 - Install google-chrome binary file (Linux) and save it to `usr/bin`.